-This is not the spot to fall back on comfortable patterns to get a satisfying result, our work is only getting established and we must continue to experiment with materials and techniques until we see that a real style is adapting our methods to what each drawing needs.
-At this level, the tightrope walkers hone their balance, trying just enough to get the work done and not too much that the drawings aren't allowed to arise, given space, or flow naturally.
+This is not the spot to fall back into comfortable patterns to get a satisfying result, our work is only getting established and we must continue to improvise with materials and techniques until we see style adapting to what each drawing needs.
+At this level, the tightrope walkers hone their balance.
+The drawings are allowed to arise naturally.
 We are confident but try not to have too much pride at what we've done so far.
 Allowing 'what is' to arise, we join more closely with that which we initially sought, the work becomes more ours, and a more mature style develops.

 Facing the blank page every day is humbling but exciting and finally absolutely familiar.